sschuhmi/blogpost/README.md

 You will need to download Stackoverflow’s 2017 Annual Developer Survey and put it in your specific folder.</br> You can find the data to download [here](https://insights.stackoverflow.com/survey). </br>

+# Results <a name="results"></a>

+The main findings of the code can be found at the post available here.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>